 Under his leadership, the College has reorganized the student life division to focus more on the residential experience, student engagement, and diversity and inclusion.
 Complementary to this work, Troha approved additions of women’s lacrosse, men’s swimming, and men’s and women’s golf as NCAA Division III sports at Juniata College.

 Troha is actively involved in the Huntingdon community, serving on the regional board of directors for Kish Bank.
 He also serves on the executive committee for the Huntingdon County Chamber of Commerce and, with his wife Jennifer Troha, served as a past campaign chair for the Huntingdon County United Way.
-Troha serves on the board of directors for the Pennsylvania Campus Compact, as well as the board of the Association of Independent Colleges and Universities of Pennsylvania, on which he serves as the government liaison.
+Troha serves as the chair of the board of directors for the Campus Compact of New York and Pennsylvania, as well as the government liaison on the board of the Association of Independent Colleges and Universities of Pennsylvania.
 Additionally, Troha is the chair of the Landmark Conference, the intercollegiate athletic conference affiliated with NCAA's Division III.
 He was also recently appointed to the NCAA President’s Advisory Council.

 Previously, Troha served as vice president for institutional advancement and university relations at Heidelberg University.
 He began his administrative career at Heidelberg in 2002 as vice president for student affairs and dean of students, where he worked until he was named interim president in 2008.
 From 2003 to 2007, he also served as vice president for enrollment.